 Before you travel, it is important to take advice on a suitable prophylaxis regime, as a course of antimalarial medication needs to be started in advance of arriving in a risk area.
-Mefloquine (aka Larium) may be recommended, but has much-publicized side effects which should be discussed with your doctor.
-If you take it, you’ll need to start a couple of weeks before you enter the malarial area and continue medication for at least four weeks after leaving, to cover the incubation period of the parasite.
-Where mefloquine-resistance is found alternatives are the antibiotic doxycycline, which should be taken a couple of days before you enter the malarial zone and continued for two weeks after you leave, or Malarone, an atovaquone/proguanil combination that has recently been approved.
-Note that taking antimalarials doesn’t guarantee that you won’t contract the disease, a fact which reinforces the need to avoid being bitten.
+Malarone (atovaquone/proguanil) and doxycycline are the two most frequently prescribed antimalarials for Cambodia.
+Mefloquine (aka Larium) is also sometimes recommended, but has the drawback of well-publicized side effects and may not be effective in western and northern provinces close to the Thai border thanks to the presence of mefloquine-resistant malaria in these areas.
+Note that taking antimalarials doesn’t guarantee that you won’t contract the disease, a fact that reinforces the need to avoid being bitten.

 Emergency treatment for falciparum malaria is 600mg of quinine sulphate, taken three times a day for three days, followed by a single dose of three Fansidar tablets once the quinine course is completed.
 These tablets are available over the counter at pharmacies throughout Cambodia, but if you suspect malaria you should still see a doctor for a diagnostic blood test.

 No vaccine is available at the time of writing, and there is no effective treatment, although paracetamol can be taken to relieve the symptoms (not aspirin, which can increase the potential for bleeding); you should also drink plenty of fluids and get lots of rest.
 Although the symptoms should improve after five or six days, lethargy and depression can last for a month or more – consult a doctor if symptoms persist.
-Those who have previously contracted dengue fever are at particular risk if they subsequently contract a different virus strain, which can result in dengue haemorrhagic fever.
-In this condition the usual symptoms of dengue fever are accompanied by abdominal pain and vomiting; immediate medical help should be sought, as this condition can be fatal.
+Anyone who has previously contracted dengue fever is at particular risk if they subsequently contract a different virus strain, which can result in dengue haemorrhagic fever.
+In this condition the usual symptoms of dengue fever are accompanied by abdominal pain and vomiting; immediate medical help should be sought, as it can be fatal.